GOMSBALA/RELAVANTZ-CMS-CAR-DEALER/readme_file.txt

 Here, I used Django Framework

-* In django It support the "WSGI" and "ASGI" methods. but FLask didn't have the ASGI .
-* These both are used for communicating the web server with applications.
 * Compared with Flask It have high security level,because it have the inbuild security system.
 * This is used for "FullStack Developement".
 It have lot of inbuild functionality.
 * It is supported for large kind of project.